A Netherlands travel guide – a land of bulb fields, wonderful windmills and bustling cycle-friendly cities

 Out and about

 A mainly flat landscape makes cycling holidays in the Netherlands a popular option.
 Cycle-friendly routes in Amsterdam and skating tours around Vondelpark are part of local life.
-Haarlem and Sassenheim (near Leiden) in southern Netherlands provides views of vibrantly coloured bulb fields while the UNESCO Wadden Sea is home to several islands off the north coast, a haven for walkers and beach lovers.
+Haarlem and Sassenheim (near Leiden) in southern Netherlands provides views of vibrantly colored bulb fields while the UNESCO Wadden Sea is home to several islands off the north coast, a haven for walkers and beach lovers.
 There’s hilly country too in South Limburg, southern Netherlands, for more challenging strolls, and sailing, boat cruises and canoeing are popular in the Netherlands’ waterways.
 There are also over 150 golf courses and eastern Holland’s Achterhoek region has numerous in-line skating routes.